objectscript/iris-sap/README.md

 # iris-sap
 IRIS SAP Adapters (very 1st published ENG version)

-This is a very prototype (*working prototype*) to deal any conversations with SAP products using IDoc format.
+This is a prototype (*working prototype*) to deal any conversations with SAP products using IDoc format.

 ## Features
 * Bi-Directional communication between IRIS and SAP using IDocs.